Diagnostic11 min read

 The diagnostic should stay observable.
 Score the fields the reviewer can see.
 Do not score intent, personality, or who worked hardest that night.

-That makes the conversation safer for operators and more useful for consultants.
-A manager can be diligent and still work inside a weak packet design.
+That makes the conversation safer for restaurant teams and more useful for consultants.
+A manager can be diligent and still work inside a weak record design.

 Review notes